HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 From these observations, CPU and memory limits of core, ringAPI, and HAProxy pods were tuned one by one to see if no errors occur during a user load of 600 to 1,000 users.

+!!!note
+     - For a response time to be considered optimal, it should be under 1 second.

 ## Conclusion

 This performance tuning guide aims to understand how the ratios of key pod limits can improve the rendering response time in a simple single pod system.
 This is an important step before attempting to illustrate the impact of scaling of pods.
 This guide concludes that: